cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

 <br>

-From /workspace/aws-bootcamp-cruddur-2023, I navigated to the backend-flask folder.
-To get the application to run, I need to add some environment variables for the frontend and backend.
+To test the API endpoint, from `/workspace/aws-bootcamp-cruddur-2023`, I navigated to the backend-flask folder.
+To get it to run, I need to add some temp environment variables for the frontend and backend.
 I then started the flask application as shown below.

 ```
 # Change directory